Anant/Cassandra.Vision/cassandra-analyzer/offline-log-ingester/README.md

 --custom-config setup.kibana.host 123.456.345.123:5601
 ```

+Note: this arg can be used multiple times to set multiple values.
+For example:
+    ```
+    --custom-config setup.kibana.host 123.456.345.123:5601 --custom-config some.other.key my-value
+    ```

 ### Cleanup generated files (optional)
 To cleanup all generated files if the script run successfully, pass in:
 ```